-When it comes to heating and cooling your home, everyone enjoys ripping open their monthly energy bill to realize that it’s lower than they envisioned.
+When it comes to heating your home, everyone enjoys ripping open their monthly energy bill to realize that it’s lower than they envisioned.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be half the battle, and in this case, understanding the most common HVAC energy efficiency ratings can help you save money when you get rid of your current system.

 Of course, there are a large range of efficiencies for each heating and cooling product line, but because you’re a savvy homeowner, you can understand what you can afford and what you’d like to use for your home.
 To help you with your education, here are the most commonly used HVAC energy efficiency ratings and a breakdown of what they mean:

 HSPF is the rating developed to measure the energy efficiency of the heating part of your heat pump over one heating season.
 A larger HSPF rating points out that the system is functioning at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.